spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/create-manage-node-pool.md

 ## Prerequisites

-- A PCG is installed, active and in a healthy state.
+- A PCG is installed, active, and in a healthy state.
 Refer to [Deploy a PCG](../deploy-pcg/deploy-pcg.md) for instructions on how to install a PCG.

 - Tenant administrator access.